- Removes ads and other distractions, for a cleaner reading experience.

 - Books are limited to containing 50 articles.

 - Books must be 10 Mb or less for email delivery to work.

 - Images in an article must be 1 Mb or less.
 Images that exceed this limit will be removed.

-- No more then 10 images will be downloaded.
+- No more than 30 images will be downloaded.

 Q: Is EpubPress available for other platforms?

 EpubPress client are planned for a variety of platforms.
 To see the development status of different clients, visit the Github repo.

 Currently EpubPress is a free tool I've developed in my spare time.
 Hosting this service is paid for entirely out of my own pocket.

 EpubPress has no way of tracking who is creating ebooks.